imran1008/pce/README.md

 ### Minimum hardware requirements
  - One network interface for management
  - Few network interfaces for iSCSI traffic
- - At least 4 hard drives in btrfs RAID-10 configuration
+ - At least 4 hard drives in Btrfs RAID-10 configuration

 ### Software requirements
  - GNU/Linux
  - Python 3
  - Saltstack
  - TargetCLI
- - btrfs
+ - BTRFS

 ## Compute machines
 The compute machines will provide a host for running virtual machines.
 The